gajus/eslint-plugin-jsdoc/.README/rules/require-jsdoc.md

   - `FunctionExpression`
   - `MethodDefinition`

-- `contexts` - Set this to a string or array of strings representing the additional AST context where you wish the rule to be applied (e.g., `Property` for properties).
+- `contexts` - Set this to an array of strings representing the additional AST context where you wish the rule to be applied (e.g., `Property` for properties).

 |||